NguyenTrungTin/dotfiles/README.md

 ## Getting Started

 There are my dotfiles that I use on my macOS and Linux machine.
 The main focus are about `VIM`, `NVIM`, `Tmux` and `ZSH`.

 Please consider that all settings in there are just for my persional value.
 You can clone this repository and customize some settings before installing.

 ### Prerequisites

 You need to have the `git`, `curl/wget`, `Python3`, `Node`, `yarn`, `VIM`, `NVIM`, `Tmux` on your system first.
 Of course!

 It's not mandatory but it's better if you install all util tools on your machine.
 These are awesome tools and will help you become much more productivity!

+- [ag](https://github.com/ggreer/the_silver_searcher) - A code-searching tool similar to ack, but faster.
-- [ack](https://beyondgrep.com/) - a tool like grep, optimized for programmers
+- [ack](https://beyondgrep.com/) - A tool like grep, optimized for programmers
 - [rg](https://github.com/BurntSushi/ripgrep) - ripgrep - recursively searches directories for a regex pattern
 - [fzf](https://github.com/junegunn/fzf) - A command-line fuzzy finder
 - [ctags](http://ctags.sourceforge.net/) - A multilanguage implementation of Ctags